justsomeotaku-dev/researchdata/README.md

 So i gathered all these time units and i'll verify every one of them manually before adding them to my conversion library.

+WHY ARE THERE SO MANY TIME UNITS AHHHHHHH and why am i making a converter for them...

 ```C
 // Fundamental/Quantum time scales
     5.39e-44,            // Planck time